-- You may be told to drink only clear liquids such as broth, clear juice, and water after noon.
+- You may be told to drink only clear liquids such as broth, clear juice, and water in the afternoon.

-- Follow instructions about not eating or drinking after midnight.
+- Follow instructions about when to stop eating or drinking.

 - You may be told to use enemas or laxatives to clear out your intestines.
 If so, follow those instructions exactly.

 - Take any medicines that your provider told you to take with a small sip of water.